TariqAHassan/BioVida/README.md

 ip.save("/save/directory/")
 ```

+Notes:

-Note: this library is still in *pre-alpha*.
-Therefore, the procedures that power the above code snippet are
+   1. This library is still in *pre-alpha*.
+Therefore, the procedures that power
-still being refined and improved.
+      the above code snippet are still being refined and improved.

+   2. The model has been trained and validated using a total of 20,000 images,
+      synthesized from a collection of ~1,500 CT and *structural* MRI scans.

+   3. While the model will likely generalize to x-ray and ultrasound images,
+      it has not been tested.
+In the future, the model will be explictly trained
+      on these types of images.

+   4. **For images which are not grayscale, such a photographs, fMRI and PET scans,
+      the model is almost certian to provide completely erronous predictions**.

 ------------------------------------------------------------------------

 ###Genomic Data